Audubon Adventures

 North and South

-What are characteristics and habitat requirements of neotropical migratory birds?
+What are the travel routes, habitat requirements, and characteristics of selected migratory birds?

 Objective: